proofit404/stories/docs/story.md

 Every step could assign variable in state object.
 Story steps executed afterwards would be able to access variables assigned earlier.
-If you use plain `State` object, you could use any variable names.
+If you use plain state object, you could use any variable names.
 No restrictions applied to allowed name of the variable or its value.

 As you could see in the example below, the `check_balance` step is able to